Ground Level Deck: How To Build it the Right Way in 2025

 • Decking Material: You have a choice between traditional wood and composite materials.
 While wood is a classic choice, composite decking might be preferable due to its durability and low maintenance requirements.
 Composite materials are resistant to mold, warping, and fading, which are important considerations in the damp Pacific Northwest.

-• Fasteners and Hardware: Use galvanized or stainless steel fasteners and hardware to prevent corrosion.
+• Fasteners and Hardware: Use galvanized or stainless steel fasteners, angle brackets, and hardware to prevent corrosion.
 These materials are designed to resist the deteriorating effects of outdoor exposure, particularly in wet conditions.

 Don’t forget the tools for ground level deck construction: